freenas/freenas-docs/userguide/install.rst

 * The :ref:`Wizard` does not recognize an encrypted ZFS pool.
-If the ZFS pool is GELI-encrypted and the :ref:`Wizard` starts after the upgrade, cancel the :ref:`Wizard` and use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.
+If the ZFS pool is GELI-encrypted and the :ref:`Wizard` starts after the upgrade, cancel the :ref:`Wizard` and use the instructions in :ref:`Importing an Encrypted Pool`.
 The :ref:`Wizard` can be run afterward for post-configuration.
-It will then recognize that the volume has been imported and not prompt to reformat the disks.
+It will then recognize that the pool has been imported and not prompt to reformat the disks.

 * Upgrading the firmware of Broadcom SAS HBAs to the latest version is recommended.